Manardson/leadership-labyrinth/README.md

 # Welcome to Leadership Labyrinth.

-Technets has launched a new free Leadership Simulator where every manager big and small can test their pedal to the metal :)
+New free Leadership Simulator where every manager big and small can test their pedal to the metal :)

 Featuring many recreated situations from the life of managers with over 50 years of combined experience.